Dave Gettleman: Return to the Giants (2018–2021)

 During Gettleman's tenure, Gettleman had been repeatedly criticized by fans and former Giants players which includes Landon Collins, Odell Beckham Jr., Scott Simonson, and Shane Smith on how the Giants have fallen during his tenure.

 Gettleman received criticism for his perceived poor draft record, including passing on several quarterbacks in the 2018 draft, trading up for Deandre Baker in the 2019 draft only to be cut the next season following his May 2020 arrest, and trading down in the 2021 draft, passing up future Pro Bowlers Micah Parsons and Rashawn Slater for wide receiver Kadarius Toney, who was traded to the Kansas City Chiefs the following season.

-Gettleman was also criticized for failing to fix the offensive line, and lackluster free agent signings and trades, which includes Golden Tate, who was promptly suspended, and signing Kenny Golladay to a $72-million dollar contract over four years, who struggled.
+Gettleman was also criticized for failing to fix the offensive line, and lackluster free agent signings and trades, which includes Golden Tate, who was promptly suspended, and signing Kenny Golladay to a $72-million dollar contract over four years, who struggled and was cut after his second year with the team.

 Personal life

 Gettleman is a Messianic Jew.
 On June 5, 2018, it was announced Gettleman would undergo treatment for lymphoma, which was described as being "in complete remission" that July.
-He and his wife Joanne have three children, Aaron, Sam, and Ana.
+He and his wife Joanne have three children.